Have you left it too late?

 Recommended episodes for John

-Question from Renee about When to Buy a PPOR?
+Question from Renee about When to Buy a PPOR

 Hey guys, I have recently found your podcast and am grateful for the wealth of knowledge you provide.
+So firstly, thank you!

 I have a potential podcast question.
-The penny has just dropped regarding what you said about obtaining negatively geared investment properties with an aim for capital growth early on, then leaning towards neutral and cash flow positive properties later on.
+The penny has just dropped regarding what you said about obtaining negatively geared investment properties with an aim for capital growth early on, then leaning towards neutral and cashflow positive properties later on.

 My question is, strategically when does buying a PPOR fit into that scheme?
 Should you invest, sell, buy PPOR then invest with the equity?
-Particularly in south Sydney where anything 3 bedroom is at least $1.5 million.
+Particularly in south Sydney where anything 3-bedroom is at least $1.5 million.

+I thought some personal context might be helpful.
 I’m 25 and have an apartment in south Sydney that I’m currently living in but could be an investment long term.
-I have a stable income about $115k that will go up to about $150k by the end of next year which is when I will hopefully buy an investment property.
+I have a stable income – about $115k that will go up to about $150k by the end of next year which is when I will hopefully buy an investment property.
+Obviously holding on to both properties would be the goal but I’m struggling to see how I could buy a PPOR in 6 or 7 years time without having to sell both.

 Thank you in advance!

-Recommended episodes for Renee:
+Recommended episodes for Renee

-Hi Bryce and Ben,
+Hi Bryce and Ben, love your podcasts.

-I have reached my borrow capacity but can do low doc loans, would you think it better to get a loan with a bit higher interest than not buying property?
+Want to ask a quick question regarding real estate investing.
+I have reached my borrowing capacity but can do low doc loans.
+Would you think it’s better to get a loan with a bit higher interest than not buying property?

-Recommended episodes for Peter:
+Recommended episodes for Peter